 6. Soi Rambuttri

 Soi Rambuttri is one of my favourite streets in Bangkok.
-It is so quiet and peaceful here.
-But be warned it is full of backpackers and so of an evening the tempo might pick up (it’s right around the corner from Khao San Road).
+It is so quiet and peaceful here and a great place to visit in Bangkok.
+But be warned it is full of backpackers and so in the evening the tempo might pick up (it’s right around the corner from Khao San Road).